Morphonodepredictivemodel/morphonode/README.md

 ## Defining an ultrasound profile

-A new profile can be initialized manually, including each ultrasound value in the same order of the previous chapter (points 3 to 16).
+A new profile can be initialized manually, including each ultrasound value in the same order shown in the previous chapter (points 3 to 16).

 ```r
 x <- new.profile(c(10.0, 6.3, 1, 0, 0, 0, 0, -1, 2, 2, 3, -1, -1, -1))
 ```

-As shown in the code above, the object `x` contains -1 values, corresponding to missing data:
+As shown above, the object `x` may contain -1 values, corresponding to missing data:

 ```
 > x